mohanmca/cassandra_playground/Cassandra_TDG.md

 ## Updated CAP - Brewer's Theorem

 * Brewer now describes the “2 out of 3” axiom as somewhat misleading.
-He notes that designers only need sacrifice consistency or availability in the presence of partitions, and that advances in partition recovery techniques have made it possible for designers to achieve high levels of both consistency and availability.
+* He notes that designers only need sacrifice consistency or availability in the presence of partitions.
+And that advances in partition recovery techniques have made it possible for designers to achieve high levels of both consistency and availability.

 ## Quotes

 * If you can’t split it, you can’t scale it.
 "Randy Shoup, Distinguished Architect, eBay"
 * [“The Case for Shared Nothing” - Michael Stonebreaker](http://db.cs.berkeley.edu/papers/hpts85-nothing.pdf)

 ## References

 * [Cassandra Guide](https://github.com/jeffreyscarpenter/cassandra-guide)
 * [Cassandra Paper](http://www.cs.cornell.edu/projects/ladis2009/papers/lakshman-ladis2009.pdf)
 * (AWS re:Invent 2018: Amazon DynamoDB Deep Dive: Advanced Design Patterns for DynamoDB (DAT401))[https://www.youtube.com/watch?time_continue=33&v=HaEPXoXVf2k]